dlang-community/Pegged/pegged/docs/Parametrized Rules.md

 So, `Boolean` calls `Relation`, which in turn calls `Arithmetic`.
 Isn't that cool?

-Parametrized First Rules for Anonymous Grammars
+Parameterized First Rules for Anonymous Grammars
 -----------------------------------------------

-Parametrized rules are inner class templates in the bigger class (the grammar itself).
+parameterized rules are inner class templates in the bigger class (the grammar itself).
 This means that, according to the D grammar, these definitions must be placed first in the class code else there is a forward reference error. **Pegged** does this automatically for you: it scans the grammar definitions and reorders them accordingly.
 You do not have to worry about it: just define your grammar in the order you wish.

 But there is a catch: **Pegged** considers that the root rule of a grammar (the one that's called when you just use the grammar name in the `.parse()` call) is the very first rule.
-In case this first rule is parametrized, **Pegged** cleans it up somewhat: it recognized the rule as parametrized and makes the entire grammar parametrized, with an non-parametrized internal first rule.
+In case this first rule is parameterized, **Pegged** cleans it up somewhat: it recognized the rule as parameterized and makes the entire grammar parameterized, with an non-parameterized internal first rule.

 ```
 A(B) <- B*